berthubert/galmon/README.md

 -------------

 To get started, make sure you have a C++17 compiler (like g++ 8 or higher), git, protobuf-compiler.
-Then run 'make ubxtool navdump' to build the receiver-only tools.
+Then run 'make ubxtool navdump navparse' to build the receiver-only tools.

 To build everything, including the webserver, try: